OK, Money Talks News readers: I’d like to have a heart-to-heart here.

 But today, I have money in the bank and don’t freak out when the van makes a strange noise because I know I can pay for a repair.
 It’s a wonderful feeling.
 I love living this way, and I know you will too.

 What do you think?
 Am I wrong about why people stay in debt?
-Feel free to tell me in the comments below or on our Facebook page.
+Feel free to tell me in our Forums.
+It’s the place where you can speak your mind, explore topics in-depth, and post questions and get answers.